 - optional: fresh jalapeño or chili slices, for serving

-- Cook the chicken*: Preheat the oven to 375℉.
+- Preheat the oven to 375℉.
 Season the chicken generously with salt and pepper.

 - Melt the butter in a large oven-safe skillet over medium heat.
 Add the chicken, skin-side down, and cook until the skin is golden brown and releases easily from the pan, about 5-7 minutes.
 Flip the chicken over and cook for another 4-5 minutes, until golden.